mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-1/pragmatic-programmer-1.md

 ## Today Not Tomorrow

-Being a craftman is often associated with being a perfectionist.
+Being a craftsman is often associated with being a perfectionist.
 Taking care of details is essential, but...

-> **Great** software today is often preferable to perfect software tomorrow. - The pragmatic programmer
+> **Great** software today is often preferable to perfect software tomorrow. - The Pragmatic Programmer

 I hear this statement regularly in my bubble.
 I mostly agree with the importance of prioritizing delivering results today over tomorrow.

 On the other hand, I should not use this as an excuse to produce low quality results.
 The key word here for me is **great** and **today**.

 When can I say now it is great enough?
 I need to define the minimal acceptable standard that defines my work to be great.
 These standards should be holistic that consider all the important factors both technical and non-technical.
-This way I know when my work in the minimal great shape to stop.
+This way I know when my work is in the minimal **great** shape and is good enough to be shipped.

 Takeaway: **Great today is almost always better than perfect tomorrow.**
 Takeaway: **Define the minimal viable great standard and measure work against it.**

 ## Knowledge Portfolio

 I have the interest in financial markets and investing.
-There are lots of concepts from the investing world that could be applied to other aspects of life, including building software.
-As craftman I should aim to treat my knowledge in the same manner I manage my assets in a financial portfolio.
+There are lots of concepts from the investing world that could be applied to other aspects of life, including building a software.
+As craftsman I should aim to treat my knowledge in the same manner I manage my assets in a financial portfolio.
 These are high level strategies that I learnt are applicable to developing knowledge in the software world:

 - Invest regularly - Investing is a continuous process not a one time thing.
 - Diversify - Diversify my knowledge portfolio with different technologies.